coderhanzo/alx-pre_course/README.md

-My first readme
-This was editted on-site
+This is my first edit.